Estherokafor05/HiringRoomQATest/README.md

 ## Documentation

-> please clone this repository into your local computer to run this test.
+> Please clone this repository into your local computer to run this test.

 ### API Test
 *Steps to run the API collection*